Ollie-Boy/Breezeden/content/blog/Happy-Happy-Happy.md

 Finally, bought Nintendo Switch 2 and played BOTW again after about one and half year, it is truly a good game even this is my third play lol.

 What about TOTK?
 Last-play is maybe 1 year, I forgot it but will also play later since it has an enhanced version on NS2 like BOTW.
-(Tho they so so much expensive...)
+(Tho they are so much expensive...)

 The new Mario Cart is also funny btw, I will give it 8.5/10.